 Codes and delete the [Tbl Def] code.
 A "Delete Table" dialog

-☼ For a merge data text file, you probably want to create a header row for Field Names first.
+☼ For a merge data text file, you probably want to first create a header row for Field Names.

-Just place the cursor in the top row, right-click and choose Insert,
+Just place the cursor in the top row, right-click there, and choose Insert,

 use Table, Convert you can choose the option "Use text in first row as